MaharshiChetan/Node-API/README.md

 # Make a NodeJS rest api

-## Why do this tutorial

-I was searching a long time ago about how to make my own boilerplate for nodejs.
-I hate when I take something from someone else and don't know what happen.

-I create this tutorial for helping people to make their own rest api and maybe use it as your boilerplate

 ## Features

 This rest api gonna be for a Medium like website.
 This is a simple blog place where people can follow author and create a post.
 People can like the post and get notification when a user they follow create a new one.